jg925/ece3400_2019-team10/milestones/milestone1.md

 The milestone that was achieved involved having our robot first follow and traverse a line of white tape on a black floor and then traverse a figure eight while still following the tape on the ground.
-In order to reach this milestone, we had to rely on the Arduino coding and breadboard wiring skills learned in Lab 1 while utilizing input from line sensors to ensure the robot stayed on track.
+In order to reach this milestone, we had to rely on the Arduino coding and breadboard wiring skills learned in Lab 1 to utilize input from line sensors to ensure the robot stayed on track.
 We chose to use two line sensors, and attached them as close to the ground as possible near the front of the robot.
 We made sure to space them apart so that they straddled the tape.
 You can